andrmich/owh/README.md

 #### II.
 DNS zone

-This step creates Route53 hosted zone.
+This step creates q Route53 hosted zone.
-It's called "do not destroy", because this resource does not generate any costs and recreating it might force you to make changes in DNS setup outside AWS
+It's called "do not destroy" because this resource does not generate any costs, and recreating it might force you to make changes in DNS setup outside AWS
-(since new hosted zone might get different nameservers).
+(since the new hosted zone might get different nameservers).

 1. `cd iac/DNS_do_not_destroy`